18-642 Project 9

 3. Use CUnit to test your own student_turtle state chart implementation.

-5. Set up the CUnit framework as in the example, and write unit tests for your code.
+6. Set up the CUnit framework as in the example, and write unit tests for your code.
 Provide a script to build and run your tests: AndrewID_build_run_tests.sh.
-The architecture of the the testing files up to you, but remember all files you create must have your name and Andrew ID embedded in the source code as a comment.
+The architecture of the the testing files up to you, but remember all files you create shall have your name and Andrew ID embedded in the source code as a comment and the primary student_test file shall have your andrew ID in the file name as previously stated.

 1. 100% transition coverage: Test every transition in the statechart.
 Write tests according to your state chart diagram and requirements documentation (not your code).
 Writing tests based on documentation and running them on your code is a way of verifying if your implementation matches your documentation.
 Annotate code to statechart traceability by including comments in your unit test code that map to transitions.
 It is fine for one test to map to more than one transition, but every transition must be tested and annotated in the code.